movesthatmatter/movex/libs/movex/README.md

 ### Revelatory Action (Check)

-The Revelatory Action (Check) is what determines when the private fragments of the state should reconcile back into a next public version.
+The Revelatory Action (Check) is what determines when the private fragments of the State should reconcile back into a next public version.

 It is part of the Reducer, and it is the only code that runs only on the Server, but it's minimal and part of the same Reducer that runs on the Client, which makes movex almoooost serverless :).